EleutherAI/cookbook/README.md

 # The Cookbook
-Deep learning for dummies, by Quentin Anthony, Hailey Schoelkopf, and Stella Biderman
+Deep learning for dummies, by Quentin Anthony, Jacob Hatef, Hailey Schoelkopf, and Stella Biderman

 All the practical details and utilities that go into working with real models!
 If you're just getting started, we recommend jumping ahead to [Basics](#basics) for some introductory resources on transformers.